Capati/odin-vk-guide/website/docs/03-graphics-pipeline/06-window-resizing.md

 scale it up if the window is bigger.
 As we arent reallocating but just rendering into a corner, we can also use this same logic to perform dynamic resolution, which is a useful way of scaling performance, and can be handy for debugging.
-We are copying the rendering from the draw image into the swapchain with `vk..CmdBlit`, and that one performs scaling so it will work well here.
+We are copying the rendering from the draw image into the swapchain with `vk.CmdBlit`, and that one performs scaling so it will work well here.
 This sort of scaling is not the highest quality, as normally you would want to perform some more complicated logic for the upscaling like applying some sharpening, or doing fake antialiasing as part of that scaling.
 The Imgui UI will still render into the swapchain image directly, so it will always render at native resolution.

-Lets begin by enabling the resizable flag when creating the window.
-Then we can see what happens if we try to resize.

-GLFW by default allows us to resize the window, handling the OS part of resizing.
+GLFW by default allows us to resize the window.
 Run the engine and try to resize the window.

 It should give an error on the `vk_check` procedure we have on either `vk.AcquireNextImageKHR` or `vk.QueuePresentKHR`.
 The error will be `ERROR_OUT_OF_DATE_KHR`.
 So to handle the resize, we